 These are the most common expenses that you can deduct as a landlord:

-The taxes are paid directly to the Spanish tax office.
+The taxes are paid directly to the spanish property taxes for non residents office.

 If your country of origin is located within the EU, you can deduct the 19% tax paid when declaring your Spanish rental income and expenses.

 Rental income taxation when a non-resident rents to a Spanish professional or business or rental management company.
 In other words, when you rent your property to a VAT passive subject.

 In this case, the professional or company tenant will have to conduct their business in Spain.

 The landlord must register as a “Home Rental” in the Treasury and invoice the tenant.

 The tenant will be a company or professional with activity in Spain.

 The form to be submitted to the tax office is: Model 303 “IVA.
 Autoliquidación” (VAT.
 Self-assessment)

 Declaring your VAT quarterly: the periods and deadlines are those described above.